Kennedy-lsd/StockMarket/ReadMe.md

    git clone https://github.com/Kennedy-lsd/StockMarket.git
    cd stockmarket
    ```
+2. Add your frontend port in main.go for CORS (if you need it)

-2. Simply write to the console:
+3. Simply write to the console:

    `make`